Leonid Ustrugov: Activities during the Civil War

 Ustrugov was active in the White movement during the Russian Civil War.
-On the night of January 25–26, 1918, at a secret meeting of the Siberian Regional Duma, he was elected in absentia and without his consent by the Minister of Railways in the center-left anti-Bolshevik government of Peter Derber.
-In April 1918, at a meeting of shareholders of the Chinese Eastern Railway (CER), he was elected a member of the provisional board of the CER, was a member of the so-called "Business Cabinet" headed by General Dmitry Horvat as Minister of Communications.
+On the night of January 25–26, 1918, at a secret meeting of the Siberian Regional Duma, he was elected in absentia and without his consent to be the Minister of Railways in the center-left anti-Bolshevik government of Peter Derber.
+In April 1918, at a meeting of shareholders of the Chinese Eastern Railway (CER), he was elected a member of the provisional board of the CER, was a member of the so-called "Business Cabinet" headed by General Dmitry Horvat as Minister of Communications (Railways).

-On November 4, 1918 Ustrugov was appointed Minister of Railways of the Provisional All-Russian Government, from November 18, 1918 – Russian Government, acting under the Supreme Governor Alexander Kolchak.
-On November 19, 1918 he was also appointed Deputy Chairman of the Council of Ministers.
+On November 4, 1918, Ustrugov was appointed Minister of Railways of the Provisional All-Russian Government, from November 18, 1918 – Russian Government, acting under the Supreme Ruler Alexander Kolchak.
+On November 19, 1918, he was also appointed Deputy Chairman of the Council of Ministers.
 He was considered one of the most competent members of the government of Alexander Kolchak, but had little interest in political issues.
 In March 1919, in Vladivostok, he signed an agreement on the management of the Trans-Siberian Railway with allies from the International Committee, which was supposed to improve throughput, and increase and streamline the freight traffic of this railway.
-However, according to historians, a dual power arose between Ustrugov and the American engineer Stevens, which had a negative effect on the work of the highway.
+However, according to historians, a dual power arose between Ustrugov and the American engineer Stevens, which had a negative effect on the work of the railway.

-In the autumn of 1919, Ustrugov acted as head of military communications of the rear as an assistant chief of staff of the Supreme Commander-in-Chief (the ministry was headed by Deputy Minister of Railways Minister Alexei Larionov).
+In the autumn of 1919, Ustrugov acted as head of military communications (railways) of the rear as an assistant chief of staff of the Supreme Commander-in-Chief (the ministry was headed by Deputy Minister of Railways Minister Alexei Larionov).

 Emigration, return, death

-In 1920 Ustrugov emigrated to China.
-He and his family lived in Harbin, in 1924–1935 he was the second rector of the Harbin Polytechnic Institute, where Russian emigrants received an engineering education.
+In 1920, Ustrugov emigrated to China.
+He and his family lived in Harbin, in 1924–1935, he was the second rector of the Harbin Polytechnic Institute, where Russian emigrants received an engineering education.
+Today, it is the Harbin Institute of Technology.

 In 1935, at the invitation of the government, Ustrugov and his family returned to the Soviet Union together with the employees of the CER, who were also Soviet citizens.
-For some time he worked in the specialty of the People's Commissariat of Communications in Moscow.
+For some time he worked in his specialty in the People's Commissariat of Communications (Railways) in Moscow.

 On October 7, 1937, Ustrugov was arrested.
 On February 15, 1938, he was sentenced by the Military Collegium of the Supreme Court of the USSR to be shot on charges of espionage and participation in a counter-revolutionary organization.
-On the same day, he was shot and buried at the Kommunarka shooting ground.
+On the same day, he was shot and buried at the Kommunarka shooting ground located southwest of Moscow.
 He was posthumously rehabilitated in May 1989 by the Plenum of the Supreme Court of the USSR.
+He was survived by his second wife and youngest son.